stef-timmermans/YeastLume/README.md

 rclone copy -P gdrive:YeastLume/data-unseen/ data-unseen/
 ```

 2. Ensure that necessary (empty) folders exist for the unseen movies test.
+This is necessary because BBDM checks for a valid data directory layout regardless of whether some folders are not read.
 ```shell
 mkdir -p data-unseen/train/A
 mkdir -p data-unseen/train/B